sethm/symon/README.md

 ## 6.0 To Do

   - Feedback (in the form of dialogs, status bar, etc).

   - Better debugging tools from the UI, including breakpoints and disassebly.

   - More accurate timing.

   - Smarter interrupt handling.

   - UI needs a ton more polish.

   - More extensive testing.

   - Clean up JavaDoc.

   - Busses are defined by start address and length.
 Devices are defined by start address and end address.
 They should both use start/end address.

   - Implement CMOS 65C02 instructions and NMOS / CMOS mode flag.

   - Allow displaying ACIA status and dumping ACIA buffers, for debugging.

+## 7.0 Acknowledgements

+This project would not have been possible without the following resources:

+  - [Graham Edgecombe's JTerminal project] (https://github.com/grahamedgecombe/jterminal),
+    which forms the core of Symon's console.

+  - [Andrew Jacobs' 6502 Pages] (http://www.obelisk.demon.co.uk/6502/), for
+    wonderfully detailed information about the 6502

+  - [Neil Parker's "The 6502/65C02/65C816 Instruction Set Decoded"] (http://www.llx.com/~nparker/a2/opcodes.html),
+    for information about how instructions are coded

-## 7.0 Licensing
+## 8.0 Licensing

 Symon is free software.
 It is distributed under the MIT License.
 Please see the file 'COPYING' for full details of the license.